From “text neck” to carrying heavy bags, daily activities can strain your body over time, causing an overuse injury.

 - If you’re a woman who wears heels often, choose a wider, chunkier heel for more stability in your stride.

-- If you’re a runner, make sure you get properly fitted for your shoes and replace them often – low tread can result in extra impact to your joints.
+- If you’re a runner, ensure you get properly fitted for your shoes and replace them often.
+Low tread can result in extra impact to your joints.

 - If you experience frequent shin splints or arch pain while exercising, you may want to consult with your doctor about orthotics.